BenLBartle/PCF-Components/README.md

 # PCF-Components

 Here is a collection of components I have created using the [PowerApps Component Framework](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/overview).
 These are just examples of what can be done usig the currently available tools.
+Big thanks to Andrew Ly ([@365lyf](https://twitter.com/365lyf)) for the sample code.

 ## Pre-requisites